awsdocs/amazon-ecr-user-guide/doc_source/lifecycle_policy_examples.md

 ## Filtering on Multiple Tags in a Single Rule<a name="lp_example_difftype"></a>

-The following lifecycle policy examples specify multiple tag prefixes in a single rule\.
+The following examples specify the lifecycle policy syntax for multiple tag prefixes in a single rule\.
 An example repository and lifecycle policy are given along with an explanation of the outcome\.

 ### Example A<a name="lp_example_difftype_a"></a>